mobizt/Firebase-ESP8266/src/README.md

 #### Determine the matching between data type that intend to get from/store to database and the server's return payload data type

-return **`Boolean`** type status indicates whether the type of data being get from/store to database and server's returned payload are matched or not.
+return **`Boolean`** type status indicates whether the type of data being get from/store to database and the server's returned payload is matched or not.

 ```C++
 bool mismatchDataType();